 A strong emphasis of my work is on experimenting and finding new techniques by utilizing a variety of mediums and materials.
 It opens up to me a more innovative way of painting, reflecting the vibrancy of the landscapes that are my subjects in the Spring and Summer.

-These studies enable me to capture the structure and most salient lines and shades.
+These studies enable me to capture the most salient lines and shades.

 Also allowing me the freedom to paint the more fleeting aspects of nature.